COVID-19

 - Multiple COVID-19 variants have spread around the world and in the United States.
 Many of these variants have spread in Minnesota.

-- MDH and our partners are actively testing new positive test samples to continue to detect variants and learn more.
+- MDH and our partners are actively testing positive patient samples to continue to detect variants and learn more.

 - Data shows that some variants spread more easily and can be much more contagious than the original virus.